mjordan/islandora_bagger/README.md

 # General settings #
 ####################

+# Required.
 drupal_base_url: 'http://localhost:8000'
 drupal_media_auth: ['admin', 'islandora']

-# How to name the Bag directory (or file if serialized).
+# Required.
+How to name the Bag directory (or file if serialized).
 One of 'nid' or 'uuid'.
 bag_name: nid

+# Both temp_dir and output_dir are required.
 temp_dir: /tmp/islandora_bagger_temp
 output_dir: /tmp

-# Whether or not to zip up the Bag.
-One of false, 'zip', or 'tgz'.
+# Required.
+Whether or not to zip up the Bag.
+One of 'false', 'zip', or 'tgz'.
 serialize: false

-# Static bag-info.txt tags.
+# Optional.
+Static bag-info.txt tags.
 No plugin needed.
-# You can use any combination of additional tag name / value here.
+You can use any combination
+# of tag name / value here, as long as ou seprate tags from values using a colon (:).
 bag-info:
     Contact-Name: Mark Jordan
     Contact-Email: bags@sfu.ca
     Source-Organization: Simon Fraser University
     Foo: Bar

-# Whether or not to log Bag creation.
+# Required.
+Whether or not to log Bag creation.
 Set log output path in config/packages/{environment}/monolog.yaml.
 log_bag_creation: true

-# Which has algorithm to use.
+# Optional.
+Which has algorithm to use.
 One of 'sha1' or 'md5'.
 Default is sha1.
 # hash_algorithm: md5

+# Optional.
+Timeout to use for Guzzle requests, in seconds.
+Default is 60.
+# http_timeout: 120.

+# Optional.
+Whether or not to verify the Certificate Authority verification in
+# Guzzle requests against websites that use HTTPS.
+Used on Mac OSX if Guzzle
+# is interacting with websites running HTTPS.
+Default is true.
+# verify_ca: false

 ############################
 # Plugin-specific settings #
 ############################

-# Register plugins to populate bag-info.txt and the /data directory.
-Plugins
+# Required.
+Register plugins to populate bag-info.txt and the data directory.
-# are executed in the order they are listed here.
+# Plugins are executed in the order they are listed here.
 plugins: ['AddBasicTags', 'AddMedia', 'AddNodeJson', 'AddNodeJsonld', 'AddMediaJson', 'AddMediaJsonld', 'AddFedoraTurtle']

 # Used by the 'AddFedoraTurtle' plugin.